oschwengers/bakta/README.md

 ### Input

 Bakta accepts bacterial genomes and plasmids (complete / draft assemblies) in (zipped) fasta format.
-For a full description of how further genome information can be provided and workflow customizations can be set, please have a look at the [Usage](#usage) section.
+For a full description of how further genome information can be provided and workflow customizations can be set, please have a look at the [Usage](#usage) section or this [manual](https://bakta.readthedocs.io/).

 #### Replicon meta data table